techx/quill/README.md

 ### Email Templates

 To customize the verification and confirmation emails for your event, put your new email templates in `server/templates/` and edit `server/services/email.js`

+## CI/CD

+### Build and Run

+`.github/workflows/build.yml` contains a github action for building and running the project.
+The only test currently run is to check that a GET request of `/login` returns a status code `200`.
+This should be expanded in future with thorough unit testing.
+The Github action spawns a Docker instance of MongoDB for the application to connect to and utilizes the NodeJS version as specified in the `.nvmrc` file.

 ## Contributing